Vir Biotechnology Inc. (VIR) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-In conclusion, Vir Biotechnology Inc. (VIR) has seen bad performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To put it simply, Vir Biotechnology Inc. (VIR) has had a bad performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.